naveenkumar636341/sparkjava-war-example/README.md

 # sparkjava-war-example
-Build war with maven and sparkjava framewor
+Build war with maven and sparkjava framework

 Steps: